developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/settings/index.md

 Press the spacebar to accept the highlighted word (which in this case is "Gerd") or tap the desired word or phrase to insert it.
 <br>

+**Note**: The Suggestion Bar and Layout Navigation Tab bar share the same space.
+When a correction is suggested, the tab bar fades out to reveal the suggestions.

 #####Edit or delete a term:

 &#49;.
 Bring up the terms list and <b>tap the term</b>  to be edited: